 Sure, you may be able to whip out a very quick assignment during naptimes.
 But if you’re serious about making money as a writer, you have to have help.

 I learned this the hard way.
 My husband and I both freelance, and we had trouble getting anything done while our son was at home when he was a toddler.
 We eventually moved to North Carolina, where my parents watch the kiddo 16-20 hours per week.

 I know what you’re thinking: Childcare is expensive — and we don’t conveniently have retired grandparents in the area!

 You’re right about the cost of childcare: Before we moved to North Carolina, we tried a fancy daycare.
 It cost $600 per month for two days a week.
 If you’re a new freelancer, prices like this can be daunting.

-You can find websites that will make this easy for you, like Babysitter Exchange.
+So, what to do?
+Here are some ideas that have worked for Babysitter Exchange.
 (You may also be able to find an already-established co-op in your area through these sites.)

 Again, you’ll want to be confortable with the other parents in the group before you trust them to babysit your child.
 Join the group and start getting to know the other parents, and schedule play dates with the other kids before graduating to full-on babysitting situations.

 3. Hire a Mother’s (or Father’s) Helper

 Another option I’ve tried: Find a neighborhood teen who’d like to make a few bucks, and hire her as a mother’s helper — someone who watches your child in your home while you’re there.
 She can keep your child entertained and out of your hair while you get a few hours of work done.